 Candidates for the post-credential Bilingual Authorization must possess a valid SB 2042 teaching credential OR a valid Ryan teaching credential with CLAD authorization OR the equivalent.
 They should consult the Bilingual Authorization advisor to plan their course of study.

 The final phase of the MSCP is student teaching.
 For some candidates, student teaching is a full-time five days per week experience for the length of the university semester.
 Candidates in alternative programs may have different student teaching schedules.
 All student teachers have one placement in a K-2 classroom where they gain experience with early literacy instruction utilizing a balanced and comprehensive approach to reading.
 The other placement is in an intermediate classroom (grades 3-6) or in a middle school classroom (grades 6-8).
 One student teaching placement must be in a public school.
 There are several ways to complete student teaching: one regular semester, two semesters, two consecutive summers, one entire summer, or one summer and part of one regular semester.
 Candidates should be aware that there is limited availability in the summer and all requests may not be accommodated.
 A separate application is required to advance to student teaching.
 Applications for student teaching must be submitted in person to the Multiple Subject Student Teaching Office one semester prior to the first assignment.
-Application packets are available at www.ced.csulb.edu/fpo well in advance of the actual meeting dates.
+Application packets are available at www.ced.csulb.edu/fpo.
 Deadlines for submitting applications to student teach are:

+Applications are accepted on a first come, first placed basis.
 Students should note that these deadlines are firm.
 Late applications are not accepted.

 Students must meet the following requirements to advance to student teaching: